Broilan/Better-Arrays.js/README.md

 --------------------------

 #Type: rotate(n: number): Array<T>;
 #Notes: Rotates each element of the array by n indeces.
-Accepts positive and negative integers extending from MAX_SAFE_INTEGER > n > MIN_SAFE_INTEGER;
+Accepts both positive and negative integers;
 #Mutates: true;

     ----------------------- demo -----------------------